Bad Manners: Break-up and reformation

 In December 2012, founding members of the band met for the first time in decades at the Ship public house in Soho, London.
 Paul Hyman, Martin Stewart, Brian Tuitt and Chris Kane met with band historian and harmonica player David Turner, and Christopher 'Dell' Wardell, a music writer and promoter from Darlington.
 On 18 July 2013, seven of the original nine members reunited at The Brownswood public house, near Finsbury Park, that is within striking distance of their old school, Woodbery Down Comprehensive.
 The 'Bad Manners Originals' who attended the reunion were Andy Marson (alto sax), Paul Hyman (trumpet), Winston Bazoomies (Alan Sayag) (harmonicas), Chris Kane (tenor sax), David Farren (bass), Martin Stewart (keyboards) and Brian Tuitt (drums).
 The meetings were arranged after Wardell's 'Where Are They Now?' article was published in The Northern Echo in 2012, providing details on the current whereabouts of all of the original band members.

 During 2016, Bad Manners toured the United Kingdom to celebrate their 40th Anniversary.

 Original member Winston Bazoomies died on 1 December 2022, at the age of 63.

+The band are still touring the United Kingdom in 2025.